1998 Indianapolis 500: Pre race

-Rain fell race morning, and delayed the start of the race by about 35 minutes.
-While track drying efforts were on-going, a dog sneaked out onto the track in turn four, and began running down the pit lane.
-It eluded officials, and ran all the way to turn two before being caught.
-Mari Hulman George gave the command to start engines at 11:32 a.m.
-EST, and the field pulled away for the parade laps.
+Rain fell during the morning of the race, delaying the start of the race by about 35 minutes.
+During track drying efforts, a dog sneaked out onto the track in turn four, and ran down the pit lane while eluding officials, all the way to turn two before being caught.
+Mari Hulman George finally gave the command to start engines at 11:32 a.m.
+EST. Before the final pace lap, Raul Boesel went into the pits with a fuel pump problem and missed the start of the race.
+Boesel would only complete three racing laps before being towed to the garage on Lap 8, going on to lose 35 laps until he was back on track.

 Start

-At the start, Eddie Cheever got loose in turn one, and pitched J. J. Yeley down to the inside.
-Yeley did a half-spin in turn one, and made slight contact with Cheever.
-Cheever continued unharmed while Yeley managed to control and stop the car without hitting the wall.
-Yeley's engine stalled, and he lost a lap before while he awaited a restart by safety crews.
+At the start, Eddie Cheever got loose in turn one, and pinched J. J. Yeley down to the inside, which resulted in a half-spin for both of them, and an early caution for three laps.
+Despite a slight contact, Cheever continued unharmed.
+Yeley managed to stop the car and not hit the wall, but his engine stalled, and lost a lap before being restarted by safety crews.

+At the front of the field, Billy Boat led the first dozen laps, while Kenny Bräck dropped on the restart from third to tenth after missing a shift.
+On lap 13, Greg Ray took over the lead, and Tony Stewart charged in third after exchanging passes with teammate Robbie Buhl.
+On Lap 16, Buddy Lazier pitted out of sequence from tenth place, as part of an alternative strategy.
+By Lap 19, Bräck had regained third place, passing Buhl and Boat in the same lap.

-At the front of the pack, Billy Boat led the first dozen laps.
-On lap 13, Greg Ray took over the lead, with Tony Stewart charging in third.
-On lap 21, Robbie Buhl became hung up in traffic, and Stewart dove into the lead down the main stretch.
-One lap later, however, Stewart's engine blew and the car coasted to a stop in turn one.
-A dejected Stewart, suffering misfortune in his third straight "500", blurted out on live television "This has been my number one goal; every year I get shit on."
+On Lap 21, Ray was slowed by traffic, and Stewart dove into the lead down the main stretch.
+Just one lap later, Stewart's engine blew as he approached the finish line, coasting to a stop in the outside of turn 1.
+A dejected Stewart threw his steering wheel and gloves into his empty cockpit, as misfortune had struck him again for the third straight "500".